lpomfrey/django-debreach/README.rst

 django-debreach
 ===============

-Basic mitigation against the `BREACH attack <http://breachattack.com/>`_ for Django projects.
+Basic/extra mitigation against the `BREACH attack <http://breachattack.com/>`_ for Django projects.

 When combined with rate limiting in your web-server, or by using something like `django-ratelimit <http://django-ratelimit.readthedocs.org/>`_, the